ftsrg/theta/.github/actions/build-archive/README.md

 ├── LIB_LICENSES.md - contains the licensing information for packaged dependencies ├── LICENSE - contains the license for TOOL_NAME
 ├── README.md - this file
-├── complex.kts - the portfolio script used this year
-├── lib - contains the library dependencies
+├── lib - contains the native library dependencies
-│   ├── libmpfr_java-1.0.so
-│   ├── libz3.so
-│   └── libz3java.so
 ├── solvers - contains further dependencies (SMT-solvers), each having their respective licenses ├── theta-smtlib.jar - the jarfile for installing and managing smt solvers (not necessary unless different solver versions are required)
 ├── theta-start.sh - the starting script of TOOL_NAME